Campbell Fighting Camels wrestling

 The Campbell Fighting Camels wrestling team represents Campbell University of Buies Creek, North Carolina.
 The squad is coached by Scotti Sentes.
-The Fighting Camels are associate members of the Southern Conference.
+The Fighting Camels are full members of the non-wrestling Coastal Athletic Association, with the wrestling team competing as an associate member of the Southern Conference (SoCon).

 History

 Wrestling was founded at Campbell in 1968 under the guidance of Gerald Brown.
 There have been nine different coaches that directed the Camels over the past 40 years.
 Coach Jerry Hartman (1981–1988) led the Camels to an 80–39 record during his tenure as head coach.
-Former U.S. Olympic wrestling coach Dave Auble guided the team from 1999–2004.
-The current head coach is two-time NCAA All-American Scotti Sentes.
+Former U.S. Olympian Dave Auble served as head coach of the wrestling team from 1999 to 2004.

-During Cary Kolat's six years as head coach (2014–2020), Campbell wrestling reached new levels.
+During former U.S. Olympian and World team member Cary Kolat's six years as head coach (2014–2020), Campbell wrestling reached new heights.
 In 2017, Campbell won its first Southern Conference title in team history, sending five to the NCAA tournament.
 Nathan Kraisser also became the school's first All-American wrestler in 2017.

-The Fighting Camels are associate members of the Southern Conference for wrestling, since the Big South Conference does not sponsor the sport.

-2021 NCAA Tournament Clock Controversy

-During the 2021 NCAA Division I Wrestling Championships, #20 seed Josh Heil of Campbell was wrestling the #4 seed Boo Lewallen.
-During the second overtime period with 30-second rideouts, the clock was at seven seconds but they never started the time back up.
-They started them up back in the middle and Josh Heil goes out of bounds, but they call series off because the clock never started.
-Campbell argued that if you put a stopwatch to the video, then 6.5 seconds of the 7 seconds would run off the clock, not even enough for Lewallen to get a shot in.
-But the NCAA said that without "concrete" evidence, they would restart with seven seconds left.
-And with this newfound time, Lewallen got the takedown, winning the match and going to the quarterfinals.

-If Josh Heil had won that match, he would have advanced to eventually face #12 seeded Max Murin of Iowa.
-Had the call gone his way, and had he gone on to defeat Murin, he would have been the second Camel to earn All-American status in Campbell Wrestling history.
-But with the loss to Lewallen, he was relegated to the consolation bracket.
-Heil beat Greg Gaxiola of Hofstra but fell to Duke's Josh Finesilver, one match away from the blood round.
+The team would win a total of five Southern Conference championships during Kolat's tenure, winning two conference regular season titles and three conference tournament titles.